geekscrapy/docker-snort/README.md

 Includes Snort + PulledPork + WebSnort (exposes port 8080)

 The project is to assit in initial stage triage of a potentially malicious pcap.
-It runs all the rules it can against a pcap attempting to highlight sessions of interest
+It runs all the rules it can against a pcap attempting to highlight sessions of interest.

+*Processing of the PCAP does take a while due to the number of rules being utilised!*

 Thanks to:
 - Cisco / Sourcefire / Snort team for Snort
 - PulledPork project: https://github.com/shirkdog/pulledpork
 - WebSnort project for the Snort frontend: https://github.com/shendo/websnort

-*Processing of the PCAP does take a while due to the number of rules being utilised!*

 To use: